KarolisPtasinskas/Pokemon_game/README.md

 Pokemon_game .v2 - https://karolisptasinskas.github.io/Pokemon_game/

 .v2 - No new functions.
-Only new and prettier code.
+Only new and prettier code.<br>
 .v1 - working game, but not best code writing. :)